DeepaMahm/network-dynamics/README.md

 # README

-## Geometry creation:
+## Creating the computational domain
-Includes the steps involved in conversion of the 3D vascular geometry into a weighted graph.

-Geometry requirement for solving the transport physics: The format for specifying topology information of the graph is found in input.xlsx.
+Geometry required for solving the transport physics involves conversion of the 3D vascular geometry into a weighted graph.
+The format for specifying topology information of the graph is found in input.xlsx.
 The specifics of the column fields provided in the excel sheet is detailed below.

 *****************************************************

-#### Step 1:   Original graph geomerty:
+#### Step 1:   Original graph geomerty
 Represented as a graph formed by nodes and edges (or vessel segments).
 Nodes represent terminal ends or junctions at which n-furcation of blood vessels occur.
 The edges are oriented in the flow direction and each is formed by a tail (t) and head (h) node.
 The inputs required to form the weighted graph are: